THERE'S NO "ONE-SENTENCE SUMMARY"

 Each annual meeting, or dialogue, takes place in the secluded setting of a previously unvisited country.
 Participants consider issues of global importance, and how they affect the each dialogue's host country.
 Dialogues last 2-4 days, and attract 20-30 participants—mostly from the preexisting GCD community, and always with a few new additions.

-The GCD is a community of distinct individuals from around the world, who work both within organizations and independently, as consultants, coaches, educators, students, writers, trainers, and much more.
+What started initially as Global Diversity Dialogue then Global Community Dialogue, now the Global Inclusion Dialogue is now a community of distinct individuals from around the world, who work both within organizations and independently, as consultants, coaches, educators, students, writers, trainers, and much more.
 But above all, like everyone in the world, we are people with valid experiences, memories, ideas, and emotions.
 We are always seeking to become more diverse, open, curious, and international.